Merit Scholarships from the Department of Education and Psychology

-For the first year merit scholarship in Psychology, admitted students must have an average application value of 16 or higher.
+For the first year merit scholarship in Psychology, all first year Master's students (in all areas of specialization) must have a Bachelor's degree final value of 16 or higher to be elligble.
 The values are then placed in descending order, rounded to the nearest hundredth.

 Rules and Policies will be available soon.